 Dining & Night Life

 When evening falls, Opelika continues to charm and entertain.
 On Wine Down Wednesdays at the Event Center, you can enjoy wine selections at half price with complimentary snacks.
-Take in live music or karaoke on a variety of nights at the Irish Bred Pub (833 S. Railroad Ave.; 334-363-2235), Niffer’s at the Tracks (917 S. Railroad Ave.; 334-787-5989) and The Overall Company.
+Take in live music or karaoke on a variety of nights at the Irish Bred Pub (833 S. Railroad Ave.; 334-363-2235) and Niffer’s at the Tracks (917 S. Railroad Ave.; 334-787-5989).
 Several restaurants offer outdoor dining in a family-friendly environment.
 Parking is free and ample.

 When to Visit